Open Source · C++20 · GPL v3

 • Configurable scrollback buffer (default 100,000 lines)

-• Alternate screen support for full-screen TUI apps (vim, htop, tmux)
+• Alternate screen support for full-screen TUI apps (vim, htop, tmux) — with a manual toggle button in the tile title bar

-• Bracketed paste with optional confirmation dialog
+• Bracketed paste with optional confirmation dialog; URL detection and click-to-open

-Serial, Files & Appearance
+Serial, Themes & Appearance

 • Serial console support — configurable baud rate, data bits, stop bits, parity, flow control